ekinney-lang/bci-game-jam2019/README.md

 The P300 Unity project was built around the idea of providing a flexible framework for game developers to integrate in the P300 BCI control scheme.
 To get started, you simply need to add the P300_Unity package to your game.
 This includes all of the necessary back-end components requried for including a P300 control scheme.

 ### Prerequisites

-Unity Game Engine, V. 3.12 or higher.
+Unity Game Engine, V. 2019.2.0 or higher. **It is critical to have at least this version of Unity, or else certain parts of the package manager may not work**.

 ### Setting up the P300 Variables